jatinpanchal1o1/shopping-app/README.md

-# Decathlon Clone (e-commerce)
+# shopping app (e-commerce)

-This project is a clone of an e-commerce website https://www.decathlon.in/ created using React.
+This project is a clone of an e-commerce website  created using React.

 ## Features